radius-project/radius/docs/content/concepts/overview-concept/index.md

 }
 ```

-### Services
+### Bindings

-The Service concept is used to describe the connections and relationships between components.
-In one line, Services are defined as:
+The Binding concept is used to describe the connections and relationships between components.
+In one line, Bindings are defined as:

-{{% alert title="📄 Radius Service" color="primary" %}}
+{{% alert title="📄 Radius Binding" color="primary" %}}
 A **logical** unit of communication between Components.
 {{% /alert %}}

-{{% alert title="😱 Work in progress" color="warning" %}}
-We might end up finding a different name for this concept.
-I'm using Service as a placeholder for now, and it appears in the code, but the term might be too overloaded.
-{{% /alert %}}

-The Services of an Application define the *logical* relationships and patterns of communication between its Components.
-The use cases for Services are flexible, and include features like:
+The Bindings of an Application define the *logical* relationships and patterns of communication between its Components.
+The use cases for Bindings are flexible, and include features like:

 - Configuring routes
 - Accessing secret stores
 - Generating connection strings
 - Granting access to IAM permissions.

-Each Service is provided by a single Component, which may specify:
+Each Binding is provided by a single Component, which may specify:

-- **Kind**: what kind of Service or protocol is this? *eg. HTTP*
+- **Kind**: what kind of Binding or protocol is this? *eg. HTTP*
-- **Name**: the logical name of the Service, must be unique per-Application
+- **Name**: the logical name of the Binding, must be unique per-Component
-- **Essentials**: the configuration of the Service *eg. the TCP port used for HTTP*
+- **Essentials**: the configuration of the Binding *eg. the TCP port used for HTTP*

 {{% alert title="💡 Key concept" color="info" %}}
-A Service might be provided *implicitily* as part of the Component's kind or as part of Component Trait (discussed later). *eg. A PostgreSQL Component will also provide a PostgreSQL Service without manual annotations.* It is typical for compute Components (your code) to require manual annotation of Services, and non-compute Components (databases, infrastructure) to provide them implicitly.
+A Binding might be provided *implicitily* as part of the Component's kind. *eg. A PostgreSQL Component will also provide a PostgreSQL Binding without manual annotations.* It is typical for compute Components (your code) to require manual annotation of Binding, and non-compute Components (databases, infrastructure) to provide them implicitly.
 {{% /alert %}}

 #### Dependencies

-A Service may be **depended-upon** by multiple Components, which may specify:
+A Binding may be **depended-upon** by multiple Components, which may specify:

-- **Kind** - what kind of Service or protocol is this? eg. HTTP
-- **Name** - the logical name of the Service, must be unique per-Application
+- **Name** - the logical name of the Binding and Component that is being used
-- **Actions** - the ability to inject data into the dependent Component eg. Set an environment variable to contain the connection string to a database
+- **Actions** - the ability to inject data into the dependent Component. eg. Set an environment variable to contain the connection string to a database

 #### Computed values

-In addition to expressing a *logical* relationship, a Service may provide access to *computed values* such as a URI or connection string.
+In addition to expressing a *logical* relationship, a Binding may provide access to *computed values* such as a URI or connection string.
 These values are used to support loose-coupling in application code.
-The consumer of a service can specify how wire up a *computed value* to an application concern. *eg. set the `DBCONNECTION` environment variable to the database's connection string*.
+The consumer of a binding can specify how wire up a *computed value* to an application concern. *eg. set the `DBCONNECTION` environment variable to the database's connection string*.
 These items are computed when the related resource is deployed.

 {{% alert title="💡 Key concept" color="info" %}}
-A Service dependency between Components *may* affect the deployment order of Components or it *may not* depending on the kind of service. eg. HTTP communication between components *may* be bi-directional, so it does not affect deployment order.
+A Binding dependency between Components *may* affect the deployment order of Components or it *may not* depending on the kind of binding. eg. HTTP communication between components *may* be bi-directional, so it does not affect deployment order.
 {{% /alert %}}

 #### Kind

-Services have a **Kind** that is protocol-oriented so that Components are minimally-coupled.
+Bindings have a **Kind** that is protocol-oriented so that Components are minimally-coupled.
 Documenting protocols provides flexiblity when deploying to multiple environments.

 For example, in development you can use MongoDB in a container as a database.
 In production you might use Azure CosmosDB's MongoDB support.
 You can swap out a single Component definition (the database component) to make this change since all of your application code Components express a dependency on the MongoDB protocol, rather than a specific implementation.